Otoisong/Otoisong.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 >>> [2]
 ```

-Now we're going to do a special trick to check our remaining number_range for non-primes.
-For the prime number we just checked (in this first case it was the number 2) we want to generate all the multiples of that up to our upper range (in our case, 20).
+Now, we’re going to perform a special step to check the remaining numbers in our number_range for non-primes.
+For the prime we just checked (in this case, 2), we’ll generate all its multiples up to the upper limit (20 in our case).

-We're going to again use a set rather than a list, because it allows us some special functionality that we'll use soon, which is the magic of this approach.
+We’ll use a set again, rather than a list, because sets offer some unique functionality that will be useful in this approach, and this is where the magic happens.
 ```ruby
 multiples = set(range(prime*2, n+1, prime))
 ```

-Remember that when created a range the syntax is range(start, stop, step).
-For the starting point - we don't need our number as that has already been added as a prime, so let's start our range of multiples at 2 * our number as that is the first multiple, in our case, our number is 2 so the first multiple will be 4.
-If the number we were checking was 3 then the first multiple would be 6 - and so on.
+Remember, when creating a range, the syntax is range(start, stop, step).
+For the starting point, we don’t need to include our number since it has already been added as a prime.
+Instead, we’ll start the range of multiples at 2 * our number, which is the first multiple.
+For example, if our number is 2, the first multiple will be 4.
+If we were checking 3, the first multiple would be 6, and so on.

-For the stopping point of our range - we specify that we want our range to go up to 20, so we use n+1 to specify that we want 20 to be included.
+For the stopping point of the range, we want the range to go up to 20, so we use n+1 to ensure 20 is included.

-Now, the **step** is key here.
-We want multiples of our number, so we want to increment in steps *of our* number so we can put in **prime** here
+Now, the **step** is crucial here.
+Since we’re looking for multiples of our number, we want to increment by the value of the number itself.
+Therefore, we’ll use **prime** for the step value.

-Lets have a look at our list of multiples...
+Let’s take a look at our list of multiples…

 ```ruby
 print(multiples)
 >>> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

-The next part is the magic I spoke about earlier, we're using the special set functionality **difference_update** which removes any values from our number range that are multiples of the number we just checked.
-The reason we're doing this is because if a number is a multiple of anything other than 1 or itself then it is **not a prime number** and can remove it from the list to be checked.
+Here comes the magic I mentioned earlier: we're using the special set functionality, **difference_update**, which removes any values from our number_range that are multiples of the number we just checked.
+The reason we do this is that if a number is a multiple of anything other than 1 or itself, it is **not a prime number**, and we can safely remove it from the list of numbers to be checked.

-Before we apply the **difference_update**, let's look at our two sets.
+Before applying **difference_update**, let’s take a look at our two sets

 ```ruby
 print(number_range)